Get Adobe Flash player

 History of Hypnosis

-Hypnosis has been used in one form or another for at least 5000 years (e.g. the sleep temples of Ancient Egypt and Greece) for thousands of years.
+Hypnosis has been used in one form or another for at least 5000 years (e.g. the sleep temples of Ancient Egypt and Greece).
 It is the oldest healing modality on the planet and is useful for all manner of personal changes, medical, dental uses and pain control.

 Over 5000 Years Old